nOTP - The Next Gen Verification.

 One of the permissions that require use-case (how this permission would be used) declaration as per updated Google Play Policies.
-Upon submission of your App to Google play, make sure to check the exact use-case in declaration form as shown in the below screenshot :
+Upon submission of your App to Google play, make sure to check the exact use-case in the declaration form as shown in the below screenshot :

 What does 'HTTP Timeout' mean in step# 9 of the Android SDK Integration Process documented on GitHub.

-It is essentially the request connection timeout for any HTTP request originating from SDK to Exotel servers, and the value is being passed to the function ".connectTimeout()" for the OkHttpClient class.
+It is essentially the request connection timeout for any HTTP request originating from SDK to Exotel servers, and the value is passed to the function ".connectTimeout()" for the OkHttpClient class.

 What is the total turnaround time for a request from a mobile app (origin) to a mobile app (termination)?

 The average turnaround time is ~10 seconds for India & Indonesia for successful verifications.
-Any deviation largely depends upon the operator present in the region and the time taken to land the call on the user device.
+Any deviation largely depends upon the operator present in the region and the time taken to land the call on the user's device.

 The maximum turnaround time is 30 seconds, after which we automatically fail the request and proceed if the call did not land in time.
 The timer class can be integrated (optional) as mentioned in Step#10 in GitHub documentation, which can be used to display the real-time timer until the verification happens or the request gets timed out.

-Please note, if a wrong mobile number is provided for verification, the SDK will always wait until the 'timeout' duration, which is 30 seconds by default.
+Please note, that if a wrong mobile number is provided for verification, the SDK will always wait until the 'timeout' duration, which is 30 seconds by default.